Iranian Revolution: Tasu'a and Ashura marches (10–11 December)

-As the days of Tasu'a and Ashura (10 and 11 December) approached, in order to prevent a deadly showdown the Shah began to draw back.
+As the days of Tasu'a and Ashura (10 and 11 December) approached, to prevent a deadly showdown, the Shah began to draw back.
 In negotiations with Ayatollah Shariatmadari, the Shah ordered the release of 120 political prisoners and Karim Sanjabi, and on 8 December revoked the ban on street demonstrations.
 Permits were issued for the marchers, and troops were removed from the procession's path.
 In turn, Shariatmadari pledged that to make sure that there would be no violence during the demonstrations.

 On 10 and 11 December 1978, the days of Tasu'a and Ashura, between 6 and 9 million anti-Shah demonstrators marched throughout Iran.
 According to one historian, "even discounting for exaggeration, these figures may represent the largest protest event in history."
 The marches were led by Ayatollah Taleghani and National Front leader Karim Sanjabi, thus symbolizing the "unity" of the secular and religious opposition.
 The mullahs and bazaaris effectively policed the gathering, and protesters who attempted to initiate violence were restrained.

 More than 10% of the country marched in anti-Shah demonstrations on the two days, possibly a higher percentage than any previous revolution.
 It is rare for a revolution to involve as much as 1 percent of a country's population; the French, Russian, and Romanian revolutions may have passed the 1 percent mark.

-Revolution (late 1978 – 1979)
+Revolution (late 1978–1979)

 Much of Iranian society was in euphoria about the coming revolution.
-Secular and leftist politicians piled onto the movement hoping to gain power in the aftermath, ignoring the fact that Khomeini was the very antithesis to all of the positions they supported.
+Secular and leftist politicians piled onto the movement seeking to gain power in the aftermath, ignoring the fact that Khomeini was the very antithesis to all of the positions they supported.
 While it was increasingly clear to more secular Iranians that Khomeini was not a liberal, he was widely perceived as a figurehead, and that power would eventually be handed to the secular groups.

-Demoralization of the Army (December, 1978)
+Demoralization of the army (December, 1978)

 The military leadership was increasingly paralyzed by indecision, and rank-and-file soldiers were demoralized, having been forced to confront demonstrators while prohibited from using their own weapons (and being condemned by the Shah if they did).
 Increasingly, Khomeini called on the soldiers of the armed forces to defect to the opposition.
 Revolutionaries gave flowers and civilian clothes to deserters, while threatening retribution to those who stayed.

 On 11 December, a dozen officers were shot dead by their own troops at Tehran's Lavizan barracks.
 Fearing further mutinies, many soldiers were returned to their barracks.
 Mashhad (the second largest city in Iran) was abandoned to the protesters, and in many provincial towns demonstrators were effectively in control.